RasaGram/Machine-Learning/README.md

 # Machine-Learning

 ### Overview
 Welcome to the Machine-Learning repository!
 This project leverages transfer learning using the MobileNetV2 model to classify images from a publicly available dataset.
-The objective is to fine-tune a pre-trained model to achieve high accuracy on our specific dataset.
+The objective is to fine-tune a pre-trained model to achieve accuracy 0.8 on our specific dataset.

 ### Tech Stack
 The project utilizes the following technologies: